crelte/crelte/docs/guide/02-core/05-styling.md

 # Styling

 Svelte has great support for styling.
-Because you can write css directly in your component and it is scoped to does elements.
+Because you can write css directly in your component and it is scoped to those elements.

 ## :global